babelouest/ulfius/README.md

 ### Initialization

 When initialized, Ulfius runs a thread in background that will listen to the specified port and dispatch the calls to the specified functions.
-Ulfius does not have high-level features like dependency injection, but its goal is to simplify writing webservices usable in embedded devices with a small memory footprint.
+Ulfius allows adding and removing new endpoints during the instance execution.

-To run a webservice, you must declare a `struct _u_instance` and an array of `struct _u_endpoint`.
+To run a webservice, you must initialize a `struct _u_instance` and add your endpoints.

 The `struct _u_instance` is defined as: